-Our nanophotonics research aims to develop advanced optical materials and nanotechnology to provide highly efficient light manipulation for both fundamental study of light-matter interactions at a nanoscale and broad photonic applications.
-We have world-leading expertise in the use of structured light as an independent information carrier to convey more optical information, with significant impact on photonic chips, optical displays and communications, optical and fibre imaging, and photonic sensors.
+Our nanophotonics research aims to develop advanced optical materials and nanotechnology to provide highly efficient light manipulation for both fundamental study of light-matter interactions at a nanoscale and a breadth of applications.
+We have world-leading expertise in the use of structured light as an independent information carrier to convey more optical information, with significant impact on classic and quantum photonic chips, optical communication and displays, optical/fibre imaging, and optical sensors.

 Our Research Topics

 Meta-optics transforms future ultrathin, lightweight, and multi-functional photonics.

 Photonic integration underpins future information processing and computing.

 Metafibre optics empowers flexible optical fibres for advanced imaging capabilities.